SaM-92/TemplateAIDev/{{ cookiecutter.repo_name }}/README.md

-├── README.md                    <- The top-level README for developers using this project ├── LICENSE                      <- Open-source license if one is chosen ├── .gitignore                   <- Git ignore file for ignoring unnecessary files in version control ├── .env                         <- Environment file for setting environment variables │
+├── README.md                    <- The top-level README for developers using this project ├── LICENSE                      <- Open-source license if one is chosen ├── .gitignore                   <- Git ignore file for ignoring unnecessary files in version control │
-├── config                       <- Configuration files for the project │   ├── config.yaml              <- Main configuration file
+├── config                       <- Configuration files for the project │   ├── development.env          <- Environment file for setting environment variables
 │   └── logging.conf             <- Logging configuration
 │
-├── inputs                       <- Folder for storing raw and processed data │   ├── raw/                     <- Raw data files
+├── inputs                       <- Folder for storing input files │
-│   └── processed/               <- Processed data files
-│
 ├── docs                         <- Documentation folder
 │   ├── index.md                 <- Homepage for your documentation